-In addition to the core curriculum, residents have opportunities for involvement in several unique community service activities.
+In addition to the core curriculum, residents have opportunities for involvement in several unique community service activities in our home of Charlottesville.

 Charlottesville Free Clinic